AtsukoRuo/note/框架 & 中间件/Docker & k8s/Kubernetes 初步.md

 when you delete a file, it is only marked as deleted in the new layer and is not removed from the layers below.

 containers don’t have their own kernel.
-If a containerized application requires a particular kernel version, it may not work on every computer.
+If a containerized application requires a particular kernel version, it may not work on every computer.（可移植性差）.

-![img](assets/2.9.png)

-And it’s not just about the kernel and its modules.
 It should also be clear that a containerized app built for a specific hardware architecture can only run on computers with the same architecture.
 For this you would need a VM to emulate the  specific architecture.

+![img](assets/2.9.png)

 The actual isolation of containers takes place at the Linux kernel level using the mechanisms it provides.
 Docker just makes it easy to use these mechanisms

-After the success of Docker, the Open Container Initiative (OCI) was born to create open industry standards around container formats and runtime
+After the success of Docker, the **Open Container Initiative (OCI)** was born to create open industry standards around container formats and runtime

 Kubernetes now supports many other container runtimes through the Container Runtime Interface (CRI).
 One implementation of CRI is CRI-O, a lightweight alternative to Docker that allows you to leverage（使用） any OCI-compliant container runtime with Kubernetes.
 Examples of OCI-compliant runtimes include rkt (pronounced Rocket), runC, and Kata Containers.